RyanCCJ/sRNAanalyst/README.md

 It is recommended to independently compose a suitable workflow for applying preprocessing tool and to use or import the analysis tool accordingly.
 The two main programs are located in the `src/` directory, namely `srna_preprocess.py` and `srna_analysis.py`.
 The analysis tool will additionally require two additional modules: `utility.py` and `computation.py`.
 For detailed usage instructions, please refer to the [doc]().

+> [!NOTE]
-**Note:** The examples in this project require approximately **530MB** of disk space.
+> The examples in this project require approximately **530MB** of disk space.
 Please ensure you have sufficient space for operations.
 Alternatively, you can download only the source code and configuration files, then refer to the relevant [doc]() for manual setup.

 ## Web Tool